filecoin-project/filecoin-docs/content/en/developers/infrastructure/how-tos/run-a-local-network/index.md

 ## Prerequisites

-While the nodes we're going to run have relatively lightweight hardware requirements, since we're running multiple instances at once, it's recommended that your computer meets the following requirements:
+The nodes we're going to run have relatively lightweight hardware requirements.
+However, since we're running multiple instances at once it's recommended that your computer meets the following requirements:

 1. At least 8 GiB of RAM
 1. A quad-core CPU.